Discover a range of grants and funding options for fountains

 📢 Eligibility:

-- Must provide a minimum 25% cash or in-kind contribution
+- Must provide at least a 10% cash contribution of the amount requested

 📝 How drinking water stations (CIVIQ) apply or meet the guidelines for this funding: